kittisak0869961929/GBL-Performance-Task/README.md

 ## CODE READABILITY

 Code should be consistent and understandable.
+Factors contributing to this metric could be:

+- Consistent line spacing or indents
+- Consistent scope (curly brace) formatting
+- Consistent comment style (Visual Studio has a header comment default that is good to use)
+- Well-named variables and functions

 ## CODE QUALITY

 Good practices should be implemented when maintaining collections of objects, writing functions or loops, or developing in general.
+A few examples of good practices:

+- Using defined constants as opposed to in-line values
+- Using clear, simple statements that can be understood on their own
+- Only including required code inside of loops or Update functions

 ## DOCUMENTATION